 Owners Earnings = Operating cash flow - Maintenance capital expenditures (CapEx)

 - Operating cash flow: Cash generated from the normal operations of a company.

 The difference here is that "net income + non-cash charges" in the formula above is replaced with "cash flow from operations," from the cash flow statement.
 This alternative owners earnings formula is typically more accurate as net income can be manipulated and non-cash charges often differ between companies.
 This formula also happens to be easier to calculate, which is ideal.
 Now, let's go through each of these two components and understand what they are in more detail and how you can go about finding them.

 Operating cash flow is otherwise known as "net cash provided by operating activities," "net cash generated by operating activities," or something similar along those lines.

 This is the easier component of the formula, as this figure is already calculated and provided to us by companies in their annual reports.
-Go to your chosen company's investor relations page, click on any 10-K annual report, and scroll down until you find the "statement of cash flows" or "cash flow statement."
+Simply go to your chosen company's investor relations page, click on any 10-K annual report, and navigate to the cash flow statement.

 If you're having trouble finding your company's annual report or want to become more familiar with 10-K annual reports before proceeding, I would recommend reading this article on How to Read and Analyze Any 10-K Annual Report.